-- Academic Performance and Student Retention: Issues such as student characteristics, interests, and challenges and development of a group counseling approach enhancing academic performance and student retention.
+- College Admission and Student Success: Issues including multicultural backgrounds, interests, and challenges; ExCEL, a small group approach enhancing academic performance and student success.

-- Career Development: Application of career theories in Chinese culture, career education for STEM among students of color, and career decision-making
+- Career Development and STEM Education: Application of career theories in Chinese culture, career education for STEM among students of color, and career decision-making

-- Mental Health Issues: Risk management, couple issues, family violence, depression, student athlete problems, etc.
+- Mental Health Issues: depression among aphasia patients, couple and family issues, student athlete problems, etc.

 - Ting, S. R., Chan, R., & Lee, E. (2016).
 Involving students in residence halls in Hong Kong.
 Journal of College Student Development, 57, 300-315.